CSA-OCP-GER/unicorn/challenges.network-policies.md

 ![Namespace vs. Physical Isolation](/img/npm_log_phys_isolation.png) *Isolation Strategies - comparison*

 In this chapter, you will learn how to work with the `NetworkPolicy` object in Kubernetes.
+To be able to test this, we need a new cluster.
+There are two options to work with Network Policies:

+- Azure Network Policy Manager (NPM) - works in combination with Azure CNI
+- Calico Network Policies, an open-source network and network security solution founded by [Tigera](https://www.tigera.io/) - works with kubenet and Azure CNI

+You can choose between these two options.

-## Setup New Cluster with Azure CNI / Advanced Networking ##
+## **Option 1**: Setup New Cluster with Azure CNI / Advanced Networking ##

 For this example to work, you will need a Kubernetes Cluster with "Advanced Networking".
 Please create a cluster either via Azure CLI or via the Azure Portal (you can find detailed information abput it here: https://docs.microsoft.com/de-de/azure/aks/configure-azure-cni#configure-networking---cli) and download the cluster config.